by Bryan Goodwin

 Affirmations and goals

 Now here is the punchline for that whole affirmation overview.
-If you have the habit of reading your affirmations daily, then this a perfect opportunity for you to remember your goals.
+If you have the habit of reading your affirmations daily, then this is a perfect opportunity for you to remember your goals.
 Insert your goals into your affirmation list.
 This way since you are paying attention to your affirmations you are also reading each day, and you are also hearing each of your goals be read aloud by you.
 This allows you to stay focused on those goals so they don’t fade out in February, or May, or September.
 So try this little trick.
-It that may help you keep your goal a bit longer so you have a better chance of achieving it and reaching the level of success you hope and dream for.
+It may help you keep your goal a bit longer so you have a better chance of achieving it and reaching the level of success you hope and dream for.

-Have you ever tried mixing your goals in with your affirmations?
+Have you ever tried mixing your goals with your affirmations?
 Have you had better success with your goals by doing so?
 Do you read your daily affirmations?
 If not please share why in the comments below.
 I would love to talk more about this.